 If You Visit Death Valley National Park

 - This is where the “hell” comes in.
 From May-Oct, temperatures can top out at 120′ f (49′ c).
 So don’t go in the summer unless you want to die like the ill-fated the pioneers of 1849 who gave their lives so that Death Valley National Park could have such a cautionary name.

 - Death Valley is lovely in April, go then.
-Check out the post on Death Valley in Springtime and learn more about the dunes and the other cool landscapes and ghost towns in the park.
+Check out the best way to do Death Valley in two days and learn more about the dunes and the other cool landscapes and ghost towns in the park.

 - The park is huge and it would not be convenient to stay outside of the park and day-trip in.
 There are a lot of camping and lodging options within the park for various budgets.
 Check out the National Park Website for more information.

 Sand Dunes in Northern California- Resistance Against Urban Planning

 A lot of San Francisco’s land is a man-made affair.
 Much of the north and eastern edges of the city were built on landfill.
 Such iconic sites as Pier 39, the Transamerica building and the Giants Stadium are built upon land manufactured from garbage and sunken ships.
 On San Francisco’s western edge, city planners also wanted to tame the ocean and they created a scenic thoroughfare for the civilized citizenry.
 Their attempt to tame the dunes included the construction of the Great Highway, a scenic stretch of California’s coastal highway 1.